google/grr-doc/fleetspeak.md

     $ python3 -m venv venv

-Before proceeding to installing GRR packages itself, you also need to install `grpcio-tools` and `protobuf` packages (for compiling Protocol Buffers) files and `nodeenv` (for compiling JavaScript files):
+Before proceeding with installing GRR packages themselves, you also need to install `grpcio-tools` and `protobuf` packages (for compiling Protocol Buffers files) and `nodeenv` (for compiling JavaScript files):

 ```bash
 $ venv/bin/pip install grpcio-tools protobuf nodeenv